ESPRI-Mod/synda/sdt/doc/FAQ.md

 ### "('system library', 'fopen', 'No such file or directory')" error during certificate retrieving

-Unset all X509 environment variable and remove '~/.esg' directory.
+Unset all X509 environment variables and remove '~/.esg' directory.

 --------------------------------------------------------